NGDeveloper125/CompaDecimal/README.md

 # CompaDecimal

-CompaDecimal is a Rust library (crate) that introduces a new decimal system designed to represent large numbers using a compact character set.
+CompaDecimal is a Rust library (crate) that introduces a new decimal system designed to represent large numbers using a compact character set. <br>
 By combining numbers, letters, and symbols, CompaDecimal allows for high-value numbers to be represented in a smaller number of characters, making it efficient for storage and transmission.

 This library is open-source and welcomes contributions, feedback, and suggestions from the community.
 An extended version of this crate is planned, which will include support for arbitrarily large numbers using `BigUint`.